ASCorreia/whitelist-transfer-hook/README.md

     /// Checks if the transfer hook is being executed during a transfer operation. fn check_is_transferring(&mut self) -> Result<()> {
-        // Ensure that the source token account has the transfer hook extension enabled let source_token_info = self.source_token.to_account_info();
+        // Ensure that the source token account has the transfer hook extension enabled

+        // Get the account info of the source token account let source_token_info = self.source_token.to_account_info();
+        // Borrow the account data mutably
         let mut account_data_ref: RefMut<&mut [u8]> = source_token_info.try_borrow_mut_data()?;

+        // Unpack the account data as a PodStateWithExtensionsMut
+        // This will allow us to access the extensions of the token account
-        let mut account = PodStateWithExtensionsMut::<PodAccount>::unpack(*account_data_ref)?;
+        // We use PodStateWithExtensionsMut because TokenAccount is a POD (Plain Old Data) type let mut account = PodStateWithExtensionsMut::<PodAccount>::unpack(*account_data_ref)?;
-        let account_extension = account.get_extension_mut::<TransferHookAccount>()?;
+        // Get the TransferHookAccount extension
+        // Search for the TransferHookAccount extension in the token account
+        // The returning struct has a `transferring` field that indicates if the account is in the middle of a transfer operation let account_extension = account.get_extension_mut::<TransferHookAccount>()?;

         // Check if the account is in the middle of a transfer operation if !bool::from(account_extension.transferring) {
             panic!("TransferHook: Not transferring");
         }

         Ok(())
     }
 }
 ```

 In this implementation, we first verify that the hook is being called during an actual transfer operation by checking the transfer hook account extension.
-Then we validate that the owner of the source token account is present in our whitelist.
-If the owner is not whitelisted, the transfer will fail with a panic, preventing unauthorized token movements.
+Then we log the source and destination token owners for debugging purposes.
+Finally, we validate that the owner of the source token account is present in our whitelist.
+If the address is whitelisted, the transfer is allowed; otherwise, it fails with a panic, preventing unauthorized token movements.

 The transfer hook integrates seamlessly with the SPL Token 2022 transfer process, automatically validating every transfer attempt against the maintained whitelist without requiring additional user intervention.